 To avoid crowds of tourists, another jumping-off point for boat trips is Vinh Long.
 It is where you can visit Cai Be floating market with piles of fruits on bustling clusters of boats and experience overnight home-stays on a cluster of islands.
 However, if you want to immerse in the bounteous fruit orchards or navigate through rows of coconut palms, laid-back Ben Tre has a more universal appeal.

 Let’s take advantage of exciting Mekong itinerary 2 days.
 You can enjoy the area at a much slower pace and discover more of the Delta’s treasures; then fitting in the Cai Rang floating market to your itinerary.
 The 1st day of your trip will be similar to the 1-day itinerary.
 But instead of heading back to Ho Chi Minh City, you will continue on from Ben Tre or Can Tho city and find accommodation there to stay for the night.
-See below for our destination suggestions for an average of 2-days per destination:

 - Option 1: Day 1: Saigon – Cai Be – Can Tho & Day 2: Can Tho – Saigon

 - Option 2: Day 1: Saigon – My Tho – Ben Tre & Day 2: Ben Tre – Saigon